Making Referrals to the Counseling Center

 In what other instances does it matter if a student is considered full-time?

+Full-time status impacts affects eligibility for financial aid and intercollegiate athletics.
 In some cases, full-time status is necessary for a student to remain on a parent′s health or auto insurance.
-Full-time status also affects a student′s ability to receive financial aid, to play varsity sports, and to pledge a fraternity or a sorority.

 How is financial aid affected?

-In order to receive Rhodes funded scholarships or grants, the student must be enrolled for 12 credits or more through the drop/add period each semester.
+Rhodes scholarships, fellowships and grants are provided only to students enrolled full-time (at least 12 credits) as of the last day of the extended drop period.
 After the drop/add period has ended, if a student withdraws from a course, the aid for that semester is not affected.
-However, the student receiving financial aid should be making normal academic progress; i.e., a first-year student must earn at least 28 credits in order to receive aid as a second-year student; AP credit does NOT factor into earned credit.
-(See the Financial Aid section of the College Catalogue for more information.)
+However, the student receiving financial aid should be making Satisfactory Academic Progress (SAP); i.e., a first-year student must earn at least 28 credits in order to receive aid as a second-year student; AP credit does not factor into earned credit.

 How is a full-time student′s status affected if the student withdraws from a class or classes during the semester?